sbmlteam/libsbml/README.txt

   ./configure --with-xerces

-IMPORTANT: If you are using the Xerces XML library, beware there is a bug in Xerces 2.6.0 that cannot be worked around at this time and causes errors in software using it.
-Xerces versions 2.2 - 2.5, and 2.7.0 and above, are known to work properly.

 By default, libSBML only builds the C and C++ API library.
 If you want to configure libSBML to build the Java, C#, Python, Perl, MATLAB, Ruby and/or Octave API libraries as well, add the flags --with-java,